margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 One encouraged me to speak up and read, another encouraged me to sing and write

+## It's One in the Same ##
+It's one in the same
+It's two sides of the same coin
+It's comes to the surface differently, and like produces like

 ## You Know Too Much About Me, You Spoke for Me ##
 You know too much about who I am.